A Survey on Graph Neural Networks for Time Series: Forecasting, Classification, Imputation, and Anomaly Detection: GNNs for Time Series Classification

 For example, in the healthcare sector, time series data in the form of heart rate readings can be utilized for health status classification.
 A healthy individual may present a steady and rhythmic heart rate pattern, whereas a patient with cardiovascular disease may exhibit patterns indicating irregular rhythms or elevated average heart rates.
 Unlike forecasting future points or detecting real-time anomalies, the classification task aims to distinguish these divergent patterns \textit{across series}, thereby enabling health status classification based on these discerned patterns.

-In the following, we delve into two novel graph-based approaches to univariate time series classification, namely Series-As-Graph and Series-As-Node.
+In the following, we delve into two novel graph-based approaches to univariate time series classification, namely Series-as-Graph and Series-as-Node.

-\textbf{Series-As-Graph.} The \textit{Series-As-Graph} approach transforms a univariate time series into a graph to identify unique patterns that enable accurate classification using a GNN.
+\textbf{Series-as-Graph.} The \textit{Series-as-Graph} approach transforms a univariate time series into a graph to identify unique patterns that enable accurate classification using a GNN.
 In this manner, each series is treated as a graph, and the graph will be the input for a GNN to make classification outputs.

 Firstly, each series is broken down into subsequences as nodes, and the nodes are connected with edges illustrating their relationships.
 Following this transformation, a GNN is applied to make graph classification.
-This procedure is represented in the upper block of \shortautoref{fig:gnn4tsc}.
+This procedure is represented in the upper block of Fig. 4d.
 Fundamentally, it seeks to model inter-temporal dependencies under a GNN framework to identify differentiating patterns across series samples into their respective classes.

-The graph classification perspective of Series-As-Graph was first proposed by the Time2Graph technique~~\cite{cheng2020time2graph}.
+The graph classification perspective of Series-as-Graph was first proposed by the Time2Graph technique~~\cite{cheng2020time2graph}.
 This approach was later developed further with the incorporation of GNN, as Time2Graph+~\cite{cheng2021time2graph+}.
 The Time2Graph+ modeling process can be described as a two-step process: first, a time series is transformed into a shapelet graph, and second, a GNN is utilized to model the relations between shapelets.
 To construct a shapelet graph, the Time2Graph algorithm partitions each time series into successive segments.
 It then employs data mining techniques to assign representative shapelets to the subsequences.
 These shapelets serve as graph nodes.
 Edges between nodes are formed based on the conditional probability of a shapelet occurring after another within a time series.
 Consequently, each time series is transformed into a graph where shapelets form nodes and transition probabilities create edges.
-After graph construction, Time2Graph+ utilizes Graph Attention Network along with a graph pooling operation to derive the global representation of the time series.
+After graph construction, Time2Graph+ utilizes graph attention networks along with a pooling operation to derive the global representation of the time series.
 This representation is then fed into a classifier to assign class labels to the time series.
+Similarly, EC-GCN~\cite{diao2023ec} constructs graphs from encrypted traffic for classification.
+The Series-as-Graph approach can also be extended to multivariate time-series classification task~\cite{younis2024mts2graph}.